 Take everything out of the bag.
 Discard garbage and put away items you no longer need in the bag.
 Repack the items you do need, taking care to keep it organized.
 Load up essential summer items, such as sunglasses and sunscreen.

-Start Researching and Making a List of Warm Weather Shooting Locations
+Researching and Make a List of Spring Photography Shooting Locations

 Summer goes by so quickly.
 Without a little planning, you’ll find it’s August and you haven’t made it to any new destinations.
 As a professional photographer, it’s important to get new locations into the mix regularly.